avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 ## 4. Update Firmware
 A firmware version that exposes the sensor data via Bluetooth is required to be loaded on the device.
+> **IMPORTANT**
+> Ensure your device is in DFU mode.
+Refer to Chapter 2.2 of the [SensorTile Getting Started Guide](https://www.st.com/resource/en/user_manual/um3133-getting-started-with-sensortilebox-pro-multisensors-and-wireless-connectivity-development-kit-for-any-intelligent-iot-node-stmicroelectronics.pdf) for instructions.
 1. Connect power to the device (e.g. "ST SensorTile.box PRO") using a USB cable.
 2. Open the STM32CubeProgrammer
 3. Select **USB** for the connect type and select **Connect**